nbren12/personal-website/content/home/about.md

 Noah Brenowitz graduated with a Ph.D. from the Courant Institute in May 2017, and his advisor was [Andrew Majda](http://www.math.nyu.edu/faculty/majda/).
-He is starting a post-doctoral fellowship at the University of Washington in August 2017.
-His research interests combine insights from idealized models of the atmosphere and data analysis techniques to improve scientific understanding of organized tropical convection.
+He is started a post-doctoral fellowship at the University of Washington in August 2017.
+His research is focused on applying tools from machine learning improve the treatment of rain/cloud processes in global climate models.

 His Curriculum Vitae is available [here](./noah_brenowitz_cv.pdf).